leopardracer/roll_up/README.md

 [![Join the chat at https://gitter.im/barrywhitehat/roll_up](https://badges.gitter.im/barrywhitehat/roll_up.png)](https://gitter.im/barrywhitehat/roll_up?utm_source=share-link&utm_medium=link&utm_campaign=share-link)

 Roll_up aggregates transactions so that they only require a single onchain transactions required to validate multiple other transactions.
-The snark checks the signature and applies the transaction to the the leaf that the signer owns.
+The snark checks the signature and applies the transaction to the leaf that the signer owns.

 Multiple users create signatures.
 Provers aggregates these signatures into a snark and use it to update a smart contract on the ethereum blockchain.
 A malicious prover who does not also have that leafs private key cannot change a leaf.
 Only the person who controls the private key can.